qAIRa/qAIRa.github.io/docs/ContributingGuidelines.md

 * Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.

 * Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is SemVer.

 * You may merge the Pull Request in once you have the sign-off of a developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.